Boss-1s/key_multivalue_storage/docs/Development.md

 When creating a pull request against a head branch in kms, there are a few rules that must be followed, or the PR may be rejected.

 - **All AI usage must be disclosed.** This is also stated clearly in the Contribution Guidelines - if your code smells of AI, and there is no disclosure about it, your PR will be *manually rejected and **closed**.*
 - **Always link to an issue.** It is important to always link your PRs to an issue.
-If you attempt to create a PR without linking to an issue, it will be automatically rejected and closed. *To ensure it stays open, create an issue first, then link your PR back to the newly created issue with development keywords.*
+If you attempt to create a PR without linking to an issue, it will be manually rejected and closed. *To ensure it complies with this rule, create an issue first, then link your PR back to the newly created issue with development keywords.*
 - **Follow branch naming conventions.** To ensure formality in this repo's environment, I kindly ask that branches be named by the following convention: `[Conventional Commit Category]/[Head Branch]/[Issue Number]`.
 For example, `fix/semver1.3.x/80`.
-This way, anyone can know the type of PR, the HEAD, and the issue it links to - just by reading the branch name.
+This way, anyone can know the type of PR, the target branch, and the issue it links to - just by reading the branch name.
+- **Don't create duplicate PRs to backport changes.** Recently (September 2026), an automatic backport-via-tag automation was added, removing the need to create duplicate PRs for backports.
+Please don't do this, as it goes against the Contributor Guidelines.

 > [!caution]
 > If a PR is not assigned a priority or does not have a `Needs Triage` tag, **that PR has not been reviewed and/or was forced reopened.** Do *not* trust, download, install, or test these PRs; let the maintainers handle them.